 Your advice to destination managers eager to embrace sustainability and to turn it into a reputational and competitive advantage?

 Discover, protect, and responsibly develop your unique cultural and natural assets.
 Authenticity and distinctiveness cannot be undersold by cheaper competitors.

 To do that, form a destination stewardship council, with public, private, and civil-society membership, tasked with protecting nature and culture, enhancing quality, and marketing responsibly to appropriate tourism segments.

 As noted above, established destinations should incentivize high-quality tourism and disincentivize high-quantity tourism.
 Count success not by increased arrivals, but by benefits per tourist.

 Solitude – it sells.
 Look at Iceland – that’s what they’ve been selling since the mid 2000’s.
 The marketers recognised it – the problem is that the managers failed to protect it.
 Use that advantage to sell an experience that’s priced to maintain quality, and available in quantities that are manageable, and that protect the product – the destination.

 Work with your regulators.
 The disconnect between what a destination had– such as Tulum – a quiet, relaxed corner of Mexico not yet overrun with resorts – needs to be appreciated by those regulators.
 They need to understand what value they have today, and how not to degrade that value proposition.
 Learn to speak their language.

-Tip: Through our Information Scout service we can help you gain and maintain competitive advantage by providing overviews on latest thinking and research on topics linked to the sustainability of tourism businesses and destinations.
-Simple knowledge base search queries are included in our Premium and Pro subscription plans.
-More about your subscription options here.
+Tip: Through our Information Scout service we can help you gain and maintain competitive advantage by providing overviews on latest thinking and research on topics linked to the sustainability of destinations.

 Latest posts by Editorial Team (see all)